-Because it has not officially been classified as either a hazardous substance or a carcinogen,4 there are no legal requirements to test groundwater for the presence of PFAS.
+Because it has not officially been classified as either a hazardous substance or a carcinogen, there are no legal requirements to test groundwater for the presence of PFAS.
 Nonetheless, because the Airport is and has been legally required to use AFFF containing PFAS, and because the screening indicated PFAS in groundwater, the Airport proactively decided to test water wells located on and off Airport property.

 4.1 On Airport Testing.

-In February 2020, sampling was conducted at 13 wells on Airport property to assess the potential for PFAS to exist in groundwater under the Airport.
-This testing event, the results for which were received in March 2020, identified the presence of PFAS in certain groundwater wells on Airport property.
+In February 2020, sampling was conducted at 13 wells on the airfield to assess the potential for PFAS to exist in groundwater.
+This testing event, the results for which were received in March 2020, identified the presence of PFAS in certain groundwater wells on the airfield.
 Of the 13 wells tested, PFAS was detected in five wells.
-Of these, two wells contained concentrations higher than EPA's LHA level of 70 parts per trillion (ppt).
+Of these, two wells contained concentrations higher than EPA's 2016 LHA (70 ppt).
 Reported concentrations of PFOS and PFOA5 in these two wells were 128.5 ppt and 382 ppt.
 All five wells in which PFAS was detected are monitoring wells, and none are used for drinking water.
-(See Attachments 2 and 3.)
+(See Attachments 2 - Jackson Hole Airport Well Cumulative PFAS Figure and 3 - Jackson Hole Airport Well Cumulative PFAS Data Table).

 Based on the results of this initial sampling, two additional wells were tested in late March 2020.
-One is on-Airport and used in connection with drinking water for the control tower.
+One is on-airfield and used in connection with drinking water for the control tower.
 No PFAS was detected in this well.
-The other is a domestic water well located near the Airport and directly downgradient from the on-Airport well which yielded the highest PFAS readings in the first
+The other is a domestic water well located near the airfield and directly downgradient from the on-airfield well which yielded the highest PFAS readings in the first round of testing.
+PFAS was detected in this off-airfield well at 60 ppt, which was below the 2016 LHA (70 ppt).